 - 6 weeks before funder’s deadline: Full application review, submission support, and budget development

-- 3 weeks before funder’s deadline: Fellowship or budget assistance only
+- 3 weeks before funder’s deadline: Fellowship, budget, or data management plan assistance only

 - 5 business days before funder’s deadline: Proposal Routing Form (PRF) creation and submission